Toglefritz/flutter_splendid_ble/README.md

 ### Peripheral Module

+> **Note:** Currently, the Bluetooth peripheral mode is only supported on macOS.
+Work on extending
+> this support to other platforms is ongoing.
+The next minor release version will include support
+> for iOS, followed by Android.

 Conversely, this module allows a Flutter app to behave as a BLE peripheral.
 This is ideal for use-cases where the app advertises BLE services, accepts connections, and handles data transactions.
 Features include: